nballou/gaming-confounds/ms.typ

       // postal: "Department of Communication, University of Pennsylvania, Philadelphia, PA 19104",
       orcid: "0000-0003-4126-0696",
       corresponding: true),
-    (name: "Team",
+    (name: "Tamás Földes",
       affiliation: "Oxford Internet Institute, University of Oxford",
+      orcid: "0000-0002-0623-9149"),
+    (name: "Thomas Hakman",
+      affiliation: "Oxford Internet Institute, University of Oxford",
-      orcid: "0000-1111-1111-1111"),
+      orcid: "0009-0009-8292-2482"),
     (name: "Andrew K Przybylski",
       affiliation: "Oxford Internet Institute, University of Oxford",
       orcid: "0000-0001-5547-2185")
   ),
-  abstract: [Evidence suggests that total time spent playing video games (playtime) is not strongly correlated with wellbeing.
-However, observational studies rarely capture the many “third variables” that may influence both gaming and wellbeing and therefore confound this relationship.
-In this theoretical thematic analysis of 987 free-text responses from 393 adult players, we document 18 varied factors that participants themselves believe shape both their gaming and wellbeing, grouped into five broad categories---physical health, household responsibilities, work/school pressures, social relationships, and other leisure.
-Some factors (e.g., stress, grief) led to increased gaming and lower wellbeing, whereas others (e.g., intensified caretaking duties) reduced both gaming and wellbeing.
-Several themes showed moderated effects, with a single factor sometimes producing opposite impacts (e.g., mild illness increasing gaming as a distraction, but severe illness reducing it).
-These findings underscore the complexity of gaming's causal relationship with wellbeing.
-Neglecting confounders risks masking true effects or creating spurious associations, undermining interpretability.
-We offer specific measurement recommendations for future research, guiding more comprehensive covariate inclusion to better isolate gaming's potential causal effects.
+  abstract: [Time spent playing video games (playtime) is not strongly correlated with wellbeing.
+However, quantitative studies rarely capture the many “third variables” that may influence both gaming and wellbeing and therefore confound this relationship---risking masked true effects or spurious associations.
+In this theoretical thematic analysis of 987 free-text responses from 393 adult players, we document 17 varied factors that participants themselves believe shape both their gaming and wellbeing, mapped to five categories: physical health, household responsibilities, work/school pressures, social relationships, and other leisure.
+Some factors like stress and grief led to increased gaming and lower wellbeing, whereas others (such as intensified caretaking duties) reduced both gaming and wellbeing.
+Factors were sometimes perceived as having contradictory or moderated impacts (e.g., mild illness increasing gaming as a distraction, but severe illness reducing it).
+We offer specific measurement recommendations, guiding comprehensive covariate inclusion to better isolate gaming's complex causal effects.

+  #linebreak()
+  Word count: #total-words
+  #linebreak()
 ],
-  date: "Feb 1, 2025",
+  date: "Mar 24, 2025",
   keywords: [video games, wellbeing, stress, thematic analysis, confounds],
-  funding: [This research was supported by the UK Economic and Social Research Council (ESRC) (ES/W012626/1).]
+  funding: [#linebreak() *Funding*: This research was supported by the UK Economic and Social Research Council (ESRC) (ES/W012626/1). #linebreak()],
-)
+  disclosure: [#linebreak() *Data availability*: Data and materials for this study are available on the OSF: #link("https://osf.io/ck9bm"). #linebreak() #linebreak() *Contributions (CRediT; https://credit.niso.org/)*: NB: conceptualization, methodology, formal analysis, visualization, and writing – original draft.
+TF: validation, and writing – review & editing.
+TH: validation, and writing – review & editing.
+AKP: conceptualization, funding acquisition, project administration, and writing – review & editing #linebreak() #linebreak() *Conflicts of Interest*: The authors declare no competing interests. #linebreak() #linebreak() *Ethics*: This study uses secondary data.
+Ethical approval for the original study was granted by Queen Mary University of London (QMERC20.383).], )

 ////////////////////////
-/// Generally functions
+/// General functions
 //////////////////////

 #set quote(block: true)